 Radioactive waste, including spent nuclear fuel and material, as well as materials that have become radiated as a result of use in nuclear activities or proximity to radioactive materials, must be disposed of in an approved radioactive waste management facility.
 One approved site is located at Whiteshell Laboratories, with the remainder located in Ontario, Quebec, and New Brunswick.
-As waste material must be transported to one of these facilities for disposal, radioactive waste generated west of Ontario would necessarily be transported through National Homeland of the Red River Métis.
-It is anticipated that if the Nuclear Waste Management Organization identifies the Wabigoon Lake-Ignace area as the host for Canada's long-term deep geological repository, additional transportation or radioactive material through the National Homeland of the Red River Métis will occur as well as the potential direct impacts on the lands and waters of Nation Homeland itself.
+As waste material must be transported to one of these facilities for disposal, radioactive waste generated west of Ontario would be transported through the National Homeland of the Red River Métis.
+It is anticipated that if the Nuclear Waste Management Organization (NWMO) identifies the Wabigoon Lake-Ignace area as the host for Canada's long-term deep geological repository, additional transportation of radioactive material through the National Homeland of the Red River Métis will occur as well as the potential direct impacts on the lands and waters of Nation Homeland itself.
 Additionally, as Small Modular Reactors become established in Canada, the amount of nuclear material and radioactive waste being transported through the National Homeland of the Red River Métis is expected to continue to increase.
+This is expected in association with the proposed Small Modular Reactor located at Estevan Saskatchewan, which will have impacts on Red River Métis Citizens who live and harvest near Estevan, as well as potentially those located throughout the downstream reaches of the Souris and Assiniboine River watershed in Saskatchewan, North Dakota, and Manitoba.

 In evaluating the Packaging and Transportation Safety and Control Area CNSC considers point-to-point transfer of nuclear material and radioactive waste but does not do so in a comprehensive life-cycle manner tracing materials from source to disposal.
-This presents a concern for the MMF who are interested in understanding not only the impacts of activities occurring at Whiteshell Laboratories, but also any extraction, production or transportation of radioactive material throughout the National Homeland of the Red River Métis.
-Subsection 1.1 of the new Policy for Radioactive Waste Management and Decommissioning, outlines the federal government's role in protecting the health, safety and security of people and the environment as "ensuring radioactive waste management and decommissioning activities, including transportation and disposal, are carried out in a comprehensive and integrated manner that prioritizes the health, safety and security of people and the environment, and ensures nuclear non-proliferation".
-Further, subsection 1.5 echoes this by outlining the role of waste generators and an owners to "ensure protection of human health, safety, security and the environment, and ensure nuclear non-proliferation, for present and future generations in their radioactive waste management and decommissioning activities, including transportation and disposal, and in the development and operation of their radioactive waste management facilities, locations, and sites".
-The MMF interprets these two subsections as a call to action to ensure that all communities affected along the route from source to disposal as being appropriately prepared.
+This presents a concern for the MMF which is interested in understanding not only the impacts of activities occurring at Whiteshell Laboratories, but also any extraction, production or transportation of radioactive material throughout the National Homeland of the Red River Métis.
+Subsection 1.1 of the new Policy for Radioactive Waste Management and Decommissioning, outlines the federal government's role in protecting the health, safety and security of people and the environment as "ensuring radioactive waste management and decommissioning activities, including transportation and disposal, are carried out in a comprehensive and integrated manner that prioritizes the health, safety and security of people and the environment, and ensures nuclear nonproliferation".
+Further, subsection 1.5 echoes this by outlining the role of waste generators and owners to "ensure protection of human health, safety, security and the environment, and ensure nuclear nonproliferation, for present and future generations in their radioactive waste management and decommissioning activities, including transportation and disposal, and in the development and operation of their radioactive waste management facilities, locations, and sites".
+The MMF interprets these two subsections as a call to action to ensure that all communities affected along the route from source to disposal are being appropriately prepared.
 We see a need for CNSC as well as licensees to provide an evaluation of systems responsible for safeguarding radioactive material throughout its life cycle, and reporting on community engagement, communication, and preparedness near appropriate nuclear facilities as well as along transportation corridors.